 The revenues and expenditures of the budgeted operating funds presented in the following table are derived from the Commonwealth's statutory basis financial statements for fiscal 2008 through 2012.
-Projections for fiscal 2013 have been prepared by the Executive Office for Administration and Finance.
+Projections for fiscal 2013 and fiscal 2014 have been prepared by the Executive Office for Administration and Finance.
 Except where otherwise indicated, they are based on the office's most recent estimate of tax revenue (as officially issued) and non-tax revenue, on enacted appropriations adjusted for projected reversions and on supplemental appropriations filed by the Governor that remain before the Legislature.
 The financial information presented includes all budgeted operating funds of the Commonwealth.
 See "COMMONWEALTH BUDGET AND FINANCIAL MANAGEMENT CONTROLS - Operating Fund Structure" for additional detail.

-The following table sets forth the Commonwealth's revenues and expenditures for fiscal 2008 through fiscal 2012 and projected revenues and expenditures for fiscal 2013.
+The following table sets forth the Commonwealth's revenues and expenditures for fiscal 2009 through fiscal 2012, preliminary revenues and expenditures for fiscal 2013, and projected revenues and expenditures for fiscal 2014.

-Budgeted Operating Funds - Statutory Basis (in millions)(1)
+$Budgeted\ Operating\ Funds-Statutory\ Basis\ (in\ millions) (1)$